-One of the best ways to ensure that students retain and comprehend historical information is to draw on what they already know.
+One of the best ways to ensure students retain and comprehend historical information is to draw on what they already know.
 This includes using references from their prior experiences and pop culture.
-It’s especially helpful when students can be surprised by the historical connections in things that are a part of their everyday life.
-One such childhood memory that can be mined for historical understanding is Dr. Seuss.
-The famous children’s writer has numerous books, cartoons, and animated stories that have deep historical meaning and applications and they can be tied directly to the social studies curriculum.
+Students may be surprised to see the historical connections in things that are a part of their everyday lives.
+One great resource to draw from is the stories of Dr. Seuss.
+Dr. Seuss has penned numerous books, cartoons, and animated stories that have deep historical meaning and applications and they can be tied directly to the social studies curriculum.
 Below is a sampling of how Dr. Seuss can be included in the social studies classroom.
 While these activities are designed with social studies in mind, many of them can be adapted for use in the language arts classroom as well.

 Political Cartoons: Dr. Seuss Goes to War